alexadamsportfolio/single-body-automaton/the-math-behind-it.md

 ## Part 1: The Body

-Now recall that I said that $\theta_n$ is whatever the angle accumulated by the last iteration was.
-This means that
+Now recall that I said that $\theta_n$ is whatever the angle accumulated by iteration $n$ is.
+From [Introduction, I], it is evident that

 $$\theta_n=\frac{\pi}{2}-\pi\phi_{n-1}(x_{n-1})+\theta_{n-1} \\quad [\\mathrm{I}]$$